Collège des Ingénieurs: Admission

 Admission for the MBA programme takes place through an application process.

 Admission is merit based and all programmes are tuition free.

 On the basis of the academic profile, academic achievements and the personality and motivation of the applicants, the selection committee makes a recommendation for admission.
 Selection interviews with applicants are conducted with a selection panel in all 3 countries where the CDI is present.
 The selection juries are composed of representatives from companies.

 From France, most graduates come from the French Grandes Ecoles (the ParisTech, Paris-Saclay networks) and the major universities: CentraleSupélec, École des mines, École des ponts, École polytechnique, École normale supérieure, AgroParisTech, Télécom ParisTech, ESPCI, Sorbonne Université.

-In Germany, the graduates come mainly from the major state universities: Rheinisch-Westfälische Technische Hochschule Aachen, Technische Universität München, Karlsruhe Institute of Technology, Technische Universität Darmstadt, Technische Universität Dresden, Universität Stuttgart.
+In Germany, the graduates come mainly from the major state universities: RWTH Aachen University, Technical University of Munich, Karlsruhe Institute of Technology, Technische Universität Darmstadt, TU Dresden, University of Stuttgart.
 The CDI works together with some of the organisations that support gifted students (Studienstiftung des deutschen Volkes and Stiftung der deutschen Wirtschaft (SDW), among others) to enable graduates to gain access to the CDI.

 From Italy, graduates come from the major technical universities: Politecnico di Milano, Politecnico di Turin, University of Padua, University of Bologna, Scuola Superiore Santa Anna in Pisa.

 Other graduates come from European universities from Switzerland (ETH Zurich and EPF Lausanne), Universidad Politecnica de Madrid and Barcelona in Spain, Cambridge (UK), Delft, etc.